-- (a) Personal identifying information, including an individual's photograph; Social Security and driver identification numbers; name, address, and telephone number; and medical or disability information that is contained in any driver's license record, motor vehicle record or any department record, including traffic accident reports, are restricted except as authorized by the Department, and only when such use or disclosure is permitted or required by law to carry out a legitimate law enforcement purpose (18 USC § 2721; 18 USC § 2722). - (b) Victim information that may be protected by statutes (CRS § 24-4.1-303; CRS § 24-72-304). - (c) Juvenile-related information that may be protected by statutes (CRS § 19-1-304). - (d) Certain types of reports involving, but not limited to, child abuse or neglect (CRS § 19-1-307) and at-risk adult abuse (CRS § 26-3.1-102). - (e) Records that contain the notation "CHILD VICTIM" or "SEXUAL ASSAULT" shall have identifying information deleted as required by CRS § 24-72-304. - (f) Records that contain information concerning an application for victim's compensation (CRS § 24-4.1-107.5). - (g) Information received, made, or kept by the Safe2Tell® program (CRS § 24-31-607). - (h) Records of the investigations conducted by the Department, records of the intelligence information or security procedures of the Department, or any investigatory files compiled for any other law enforcement purpose (CRS § 24-72-305). - (i) The result of chemical biological substance testing (CRS § 24-72-305). - (j) The address of an individual who has requested and been approved for address confidentiality (CRS § 24-30-2108). - (k) Personnel records, medical records, and similar records which would involve personal privacy. - (I) Information regarding the immigration status of any victim who is requesting certification for a U visa or T visa, or any documents submitted for U visa or T visa certification and any written responses to a certification request except where allowed by law (CRS § 24-4.1-404). - (m) Any other record subject to inspection where such inspection would be or is (CRS § 24-72-305): - 1.
+- (a) Personal identifying information, including an individual's photograph; Social Security and driver identification numbers; name, address, and telephone number; and medical or disability information that is contained in any driver's license record, motor vehicle record or any department record, including traffic accident reports, are restricted except as authorized by the Department, and only when such use or disclosure is permitted or required by law to carry out a legitimate law enforcement purpose (18 USC § 2721; 18 USC § 2722). - (b) Victim information that may be protected by statutes (CRS § 24-4.1-303; CRS § 24-72-304). - (c) Juvenile-related information that may be protected by statutes (CRS § 19-1-304). - (d) Certain types of reports involving, but not limited to, child abuse or neglect (CRS § 19-1-307) and at-risk adult abuse (CRS § 26-3.1-102). - (e) Records that contain the notation "CHILD VICTIM" or "SEXUAL ASSAULT" shall have identifying information deleted as required by CRS § 24-72-304. - (f) Records that contain information concerning an application for victim's compensation (CRS § 24-4.1-107.5). - (g) Information received, made, or kept by the Safe2Tell® program (CRS § 24-31-607). - (h) Records of the investigations conducted by the Department, records of the intelligence information or security procedures of the Department, or any investigatory files compiled for any other law enforcement purpose (CRS § 24-72-305). - (i) The result of chemical biological substance testing (CRS § 24-72-305). - (j) The address of an individual who has requested and been approved for address confidentiality (CRS § 24-30-2108). - (k) Personnel records, medical records, and similar records which would involve personal privacy. - (I) Any other record subject to inspection where such inspection would be or is (CRS § 24-72-305): - 1.
 Contrary to any state statute. - 2.
 Prohibited by rules promulgated by the state supreme court or by order of any court.